grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     soft surface for reuse. **Carefully inspect and count all 23 snaps and hooks on the C Cover and D bucket (7 at the top, 5 on the left, 5 on the right, 6 on the bottom).
-If there are any missing or cracked snaps on the C Cover, it cannot be reused.
-If there are any missing or cracked hooks on the D bucket, it cannot be reused.**
+If there are any missing or cracked snaps on the C Cover, it can't be reused.
+If there are any missing or cracked hooks on the D bucket, it can't be reused.**

     <img src="./images/Surface_LT_13in/LT13in_Repair/media/image15.png"/>